veneziacarl/vue-todo-app/README.md

 [] readme
 [] clear through linter
 [] remove dummy data
-[] maybe break out the input bar as a separate component as well [] heroku hosting
+[] fix the shifting styles when showing clear completed button [] maybe break out the input bar as a separate component as well [] heroku hosting